 1. Belted Galloway

-Belted Galloway, a traditional Scottish breed, is a low maintenance cattle, indigenous to the Galloway region of South Western Scotland.
-It was recognized as a separate breed back in 1921 but their exact origin is still not discovered yet.
+Belted Galloway, a traditional Scottish breed, is a low-maintenance cattle, indigenous to the Galloway region of South Western Scotland.
+It was recognized as a separate breed back in 1921 but its exact origin is still not discovered yet.

 The prominent white belt makes them different from the just “Galloway Cattle”.
 The appearance of a white belt is considered an outcome of cross-breeding.
 They are super fertile and are less likely to face any complications during their pregnancy and at the time of delivery.
 Having two calves at the same time is not rare for this particular breed and they can give birth every year.

 The beef driven from the belted galloway cattle is not just full of flavor but is also low in saturated fat.

 They are recorded in the books of history as ” Belted Galloway Cattle” but they are popular among their keepers as “Belties” and “Oreo” as their color pattern looks a little like Oreo cookies.